libigl/libigl/tutorial/tutorial.md

 **Alec: cite Ariel reconstruction paper**.

-The operator applied to mesh vertex positions amounts to smoothing by _flowing_ the surface along the mean curvature normal direction.
-This is equivalent to minimizing surface area.
+The operator applied to mesh vertex positions amounts to smoothing by _flowing_ the surface along the mean curvature normal direction ([Example 205](205_Laplacian/main.cpp)).
+Note that this is equivalent to minimizing surface area.

 ![The `Laplacian` example computes conformalized mean curvature flow using the cotangent Laplacian [#kazhdan_2012][].](images/cow-curvature-flow.jpg)